Freelance Book Editing 101:

 Who are the instructors?

 Susannah Noel, MA, and Nancy Marriott, MA, are the class instructors.
 Both are working freelance book editors who’ve been in the field for close to 25 years, and can each claim contributions to bestselling books, fiction and nonfiction.
-You can read more about them here.
+Read more about Susannah and Nancy.

 Is there a class forum?